gabrielhochstatter/tubestat.us/README.md

 ### How do I use it?

-Right now you just `curl tubestatus1.herokuapp.com` and you should get a list of lines and their statuses!
+Right now you just `curl tubestat.us` and you should get a list of lines and their statuses!

-I also own the domain tubestat.us I'm just too lazy to hook it up right now 🐒
+Eventuall I might add more stuff like a more verbose output of actual disruptions, and a front-end that's actually human-readable from a browser (don't try it now unless you love gibberish 🙈)